vik-borisov/TelegramClient/README.md

                 document.size); //size of fileChunk you want to retrieve
 ```

-Full code you can see at [DownloadFileFromContactTest](https://github.com/sochix/TLSharp/blob/master/TLSharp.Tests/TLSharpTests.cs#L167)
+Full code you can see at [DownloadFileFromContactTest](https://github.com/vik-borisov/TelegramClient/blob/master/TelegramClient.Tests/TelegramClientTests.cs#L167)

 # Available Methods

-For your convenience TLSharp have wrappers for several Telegram API methods.
+For your convenience TelegramClient have wrappers for several Telegram API methods.
 You could add your own, see details below.

 1. IsPhoneRegisteredAsync
 1. SendCodeRequestAsync